 Pumpkin Bundt Cake With Chocolate Glaze

-We take the classic flavors of pumpkin pie (pumpkin, cinnamon, ginger, and nutmeg) and transform them into a tall, moist, tender Bundt cake.
+We take the classic flavors of pumpkin pie and transform them into a tall, moist, tender Bundt cake.
 Whole-wheat flour enhances the fall flavors without sacrificing the tender crumb.
 To finish it off: a smooth, shiny bittersweet chocolate glaze that drips into all the nooks and crannies.
-Look for baking spray (cooking spray with fine flour added), or simply coat the pan with cooking spray, add a tablespoon of flour, and shake gently to coat.
-If you don't have a Bundt pan, you can bake in two standard loaf pans.
-Cut the loaves into slices, and drizzle the glaze over each serving.

 Apple Galette With Vanilla Yogurt Drizzle

 Rustic is gorgeous—that’s never been more true than with this fall apple tart.
 We save on sat fat and make the crust more tender by swapping in low-fat yogurt for some of the butter (use standard yogurt, not Greek-style).
 Make dough ahead and refrigerate or freeze (just remember to thaw completely before rolling).
 Cutting the apple crosswise for a “star” shape in the center of each slice adds a special touch, but any slice will work.
 You can sub the scraped seeds from one vanilla bean pod or 1 teaspoon vanilla extract for the vanilla bean paste.

 Our Frozen Orange Tortes with Cranberry Compote feature a jeweled cranberry topping that cascades down a fluffy ice cream filling that's a dreamy citrus cloud.